ZingyTomato/Niko-Music/README.md

 # Niko-Music

 A free and open source discord bot with no pay-wall.
 Made using lavalink, discord.py, discord-components, lyricsgenius, and Carabera's tutorial series on Youtube.
-Can play audio from Soundcloud, Bandcamp, Twitch and Vimeo!
+Supports Soundcloud, Spotify, Bandcamp, Twitch and Vimeo!
 Defaults to Soundcloud.
 Just type `niko help` in a server to find out more!

 ## Installation Instructions